desmap/slick/README.md

 - **Complete UI**, all UI elements have the right color, even not so obvious stuff like modals, sign columns, 80-chars-column, cursourline and -columns
 - **All major languages** are supported with granular highlighting, man, even vim-plug within VimScript!
-- **Reduced color set**, it's not cramming dozens of random colors together but super finetuned
+- **Reduced color set**, it's not cramming dozens random, muddy colors, enjoy crystal clear colors paired w/matching tones

 ### Gallery